 Discuss aging parents’ needs, and if you would be open to moving them closer to you, or even into your home.
 How will this affect your financial situation?

 What are your thoughts about allowances?
 Should children be paid for tasks that contribute to the smooth running of the household?
 When they are old enough to drive, should they be given a car, or should they work for it?

 Should teenagers work part-time while still in school?
 And college?
 Should they help contribute to tuition?
 Take out student loans?
 What about once they have graduated from university?

 Would you continue to allow them to live rent-free at home?
 Would you help with the rent of their first apartment?

 These are all good topics to discuss with your spouse, and revisit as the children grow, and your financial situation changes.

 7. Discuss expenses if only one spouse earns for the household

 Having one stay-at-home-spouse and one wage-earner can sometimes lead to money conflicts, as the wage-earner may feel like they should have more voice in how money should be managed in the family.

-Establishing good money management habits early on in your marriage is an important part of a healthy, happy and financially stable life together.
+Establishing good money management habits early on in your marriage is an integral part of a healthy, happy, and financially stable life together.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.